 - Start by preparing all of your toppings first.
 (Nobody likes a sloppy smoothie bowl!)

-- Next add your frozen chopped bananas, frozen grapes, ¼ cup yogurt, and ¾ cup of almond milk to a high powered blender and blend until smooth - use the tamper if needed.
+- Next add your frozen chopped bananas, frozen grapes, ¼ cup yoghurt, and ¾ cup of almond milk to a high powered blender and blend until smooth - use the tamper if needed.
 I used my Froothie Optimum G2.1 on the 'Sorbet' setting.
-If your blender is having trouble blending up your smoothie then gradually add more almond milk ¼ of a cup at a time until you reach your desired consistency - personally I like mine to be pretty thick and icy just like a McDonald's milkshake (worst comparison ever sorry).
+If your blender is having trouble blending up your smoothie then gradually add more almond milk ¼ of a cup at a time until you reach your desired consistency - personally, I like mine to be pretty thick and icy just like a McDonald's milkshake (worst comparison ever sorry).

 - Add your Blue Majik and a squeeze of lemon juice and blend again until smooth.
 Pour into a large bowl, add your toppings, and serve!